nicyuvi/wheels-landing-page/README.md

 ### Problems I faced

 - The trickiest part of this project was configuring Webpack for the first time.
+- I initially tried to create a moving underline slider that was responsive at all breakpoints using percents.
+This resulted in the underline spacing being offset from the icon it was meant to highlight at some screen widths.
+  - To solve this, I changed all percent to pixels and calculated the margin-left for the moving underline for each icon.
+I adjusted the margins for 3 breakpoints.

 # Available Scripts